 Fr Stuart King SSC

-St Mary’s and St Matthew's are parishes in the Spelthorne Deanery of the Diocese of London.
+St Mary’s and St Matthew's is a parish in the Spelthorne Deanery of the Diocese of London.
 We are under the episcopal care of Bishop Jonathan Baker SSC, Bishop of Fulham.
 We stand within the Catholic tradition of the Church of England, seeking to respond faithfully to the Gospel message in our own age.

 St Mary’s and St Matthew’s as part of the one Holy Catholic and Apostolic Church, the body of Christ, seek to take seriously and act intentionally upon the mission Christ gave to that Church: